mehedi-shafi/prothom-alo-scrapper/readme.md

 The crawler.py file uses the scraper.py file as a module and generates urls for the module to scrape data from.
 Entire code is very straight forward.
 Let me know if you have any query.

 ### How to use
 You can run the program in two ways.
+But before both create a folder "output".
+`mkdir output`

 1. Run from terminal with dates as parameters.